i-ensarkok/robot_arm/ReadME.txt

-# Arduino based Windows interface with C#
+# Arduino based Windows interface with CSharp

 This project consists of two parts :
 1- Embedded with Arduino UNO
-2- Windows interface with C#
+2- Windows interface with CSharp

 ## Setup